Best and worst states for business

 2: Texas — Founder Trap Score: -2

-Five-year survival is 48.5% with erosion of 29.5%, moderate compared to top-ranked launch states like Washington.
-Office costs run $74,500 per year, the minimum wage sits at the federal floor of $7.25, and the compliance burden is 3.8 out of 10.
-That low compliance score has a practical meaning: fewer state-mandated filings, simpler payroll administration, and less time spent on regulatory overhead that pulls resources away from sales and growth.
-Businesses expanding across state lines face far less friction here than in high-mandate markets, where multi-state payroll platforms become a necessity rather than a convenience.
+Texas has the highest economic dynamism in the dataset, and the low compliance load has a practical edge: fewer state-mandated filings, simpler payroll administration, and less time spent on regulatory work that pulls resources away from sales and growth.
+Businesses expanding across state lines face far less friction here.
 Texas actually improves by two positions between the launch and sustainability rankings, one of the few high-ranking states where the operating environment gets slightly better over time rather than worse.

-Five-year survival is 52.4% with erosion of 27.8%, among the lowest of any top-10 state.
-Office costs average $73,750 per year, unemployment is 3.5%, and the compliance burden sits at 3.5 out of 10.
-Like Utah, Arizona carries a Founder Trap Score of zero.
-The launch conditions and the sustainability conditions tell the same story.
+Arizona has the simplest formation structure of any top-ranked state.
+Like Utah, it carries a Founder Trap Score of zero: the launch conditions and the sustainability conditions tell the same story.

 Wildcard: Washington — Founder Trap Score: +18